StartArticlesM&As: a game of questions, analyses and challenges

 Gleicon Moraes

-Gleicon Moraes is the CTO of Archivei., platform responsible for managing tax documents of more than 140 thousand companies in Brazil.
-He has a degree in Computer Science., with tickets from companies like Locaweb, UOL, The Luizalabs, Lucid, Nubank and Gympass.
-He has been mentoring technology executives since 2014..
-Leads the engineering team at Arquivei and positions technology as a strategic pillar for business evolution
+Gleicon Moraes is the CTO (Chief Technology Officer) of Arquivei, a platform responsible for managing tax documents for over 140,000 companies in Brazil.
+He holds a degree in Computer Science, with experience at companies such as Locaweb, UOL, Luizalabs, Lucid, Nubank, and Gympass.
+Has been acting as a technology executive mentor since 2014.
+Leads the Arquivei engineering team and positions technology as a strategic pillar for business growth.
+Mais informações em https://www.linkedin.com/in/gleicon/

 RELATED ARTICLES